 Cheap finance deals and low list prices are another big selling point for small cars, and the low running costs help too.
 Our list of the cheapest cars to run features a few superminis, although for the ultimate in low running costs you'll be wanting a city car form the class below.

 Parking is much easier in these smaller models, too.
 That's not to say that they struggle on the motorway - many are nearly as refined as their bigger counterparts.

-We've rounded up the 10 best small cars on the market.
+We've rounded up 10 of the best small cars on the market.
 Click the links on the left to find out which one is right for you.
-Or, for an alternative review of the best small cars on the market today, visit our sister site Carbuyer.co.uk.
+Or, for an alternative look at the best small cars on the market today, visit our sister site Carbuyer.co.uk.